vraravam/natsumi-browser/README.md

 #### Get extra features custom-made for specific browsers.
 ![](./images/floorp-features.png)

 Does your browser have Workspaces?
 Or another toolbar that can be used in the sidebar?
-Natsumi Append adds extra features to your browser for a more complete experience.
+Natsumi adds extra features to your browser for a more complete experience.

 ## Full-fledged vs. CSS-only
 Some Natsumi features require JavaScript to work.
 You can still use Natsumi without JS support at the